-- Nonprofits will complete their annual charitable solicitations report with the Colorado Secretary of State, so they remain in good standing
+- Nonprofits will complete their annual charitable solicitations report with the Colorado Secretary of State, so they remain registered for five years and in good standing

 - On the Voluntary Contributions Schedule on the Colorado Tax Return, taxpayers will see a line for the Donate to a Colorado Nonprofit Fund

-- The Department of Revenue (DOR), or a third party on its behalf, will direct payment of the donation from the Treasurer to the recipient nonprofit organization.
+- The Department of Revenue (DOR) will direct payment of the donation from the Treasurer to the recipient nonprofit organization.

-- DOR may solicit grants and donations to pay for the program’s start-up costs and may deduct reasonable fees from the donation (up to 3%) to pay for ongoing program administration.
+- Gifts grants and donations willl pay for implementation of the program.
+DOR may deduct reasonable fees from donations to pay for ongoing administrative costs.